djlastnight/KeyboardSplitterXbox/README.md

 Do it and reboot your PC.
-If you use Windows XP, Vista or Sever, you also need the Microsoft's Xbox Accessories Driver found at https://www.microsoft.com/hardware/en-us/d/xbox-360-controller-for-windows
+If you use Windows XP, Vista or Sever, you also need the Microsoft's Xbox Accessories Driver found at https://www.microsoft.com/hardware/en-us/d/xbox-360-controller-for-windows Please read the FAQ section located in application's Help menu.

+#How it works
+#Internal Build Details
+The main project is called Keyboard Splitter.
+All other projects are build into KeyboardSplitter\Lib folder.
+The main project loads both managed and unmanaged assemblies.
+The managed ones are directly loaded into memory.
+The unmanaged ones are first extracted to user's temp folder and then loaded, using LoadLibrary method from user32.dll via PInvoke.

+This produces a single fully portable executable file (*.exe).

+Keyboard Splitter required drivers (interception and xbox bus) are embedded into the exe file and the user will be prompted to install them on first run.
+The user must install Xbox Accessories Driver if he/she uses Windows XP, Vista or Seven.

 djlastnight, 2016